 Historical land use datasets were acquired from the Southern California Association of Governments (SCAG), the DWR, and San Bernardino County.
 These land use datasets were available for specific years, and historical data before 1990 have gaps of six years or more between datasets.
-The R4 surface water model was run to simulate DIPAW and stormwater recharge (when data were unavailable) for each of these land use years, and the values were linearly interpolated between land use years.
+The R4 surface water model was run to simulate Deep Infiltration of Precipitation and Applied Water (DIPAW) and stormwater recharge (when data were unavailable) for each of these land use years, and the values were linearly interpolated between land use years.